 When you wake up in the morning, does your lower back hurt?
-When you roll out of bed to get up, are your knees feeling painful or stiff?
+When you roll out of bed to get up, are your knees feeling stiff?
 If so, you’re not alone.
 Stiff joints are common to have in the morning.
 However, not that many people know why they get stiff joints.
 In this article, we will go over what the most common reasons for stiff joints are, as well as what you can do to avoid experiencing stiffness in the morning.

 What Causes Stiff Joints in the Morning

 Feeling stiffness in joints is usually due to joints going through normal wear and tear.
 Unfortunately, joints age in a different way than the rest of our bodies.
 A special material called cartilage is what provides cushioning for your joints.
 As time goes on, it can dry out and get stiff.
 When someone is overweight, there is additional wear and tear due to the extra weight being put on the joints.
 Also, over time, joints lose their natural lubrication.
 The muscles surrounding the joints can become weaker, and the tendons attached to them can get stiff.
 While you are asleep, everything tightens up, which is why you feel like you have stiff joints in the morning.

 Some people automatically assume that having stiff joints means that they have arthritis.
 While this is a symptom of arthritis, it does not necessarily mean that you have it.
 If you are unsure whether the stiffness in your joints is due to having arthritis, you can talk to your doctor and get their expert diagnosis.
 Arthritis can lead to wearing out joints, feeling tight muscles around joints, and experiencing inflammation within those joints.